Zodiac1978/mail-on-update-reloaded/readme.txt

 == Description ==

 Since WordPress Version 2.5, WordPress automatically checks if a new update for an installed plugin is available.
 However, you still have to check your wp-admin to see the notification.
 This plugin informs you via e-Mail when a new update is available.
 It uses the WordPress build-in update function to periodically check for new versions at the WordPress plugin directory.
-If a new version is available, either a single or multiple administrators will recieve an e-mail, informing them which plugins needs to be updated.
+If a new version is available, either a single or multiple administrators will receive an e-mail, informing them which plugins needs to be updated.

 = Available Languages  =